Compare Cheap Flights to Florence, Italy

 Pre-Book Your Visit to the Museums

-Florence’s pages in the annals of world’s art is a pivotal one.
-The city was the birthplace of Renaissance art movement and was home to some the most influential artists in history.
+Florence’s pages on the world’s art scene is a pivotal one.
+The city was the birthplace of Renaissance art movement and was home to some of the most influential artists in history.
 It’s no surprise that most people book their flights to Florence every year to see the city’s incredible coterie of galleries and museums.
 Visitor numbers to the city’s top institutions to a certain cap at the one time and queues to get into the galleries can be long.
 Avoid lengthy waits by pre-booking your entry at the same time as your plane tickets to Florence.